R-Suresh/Emotion-Aware-SYstem-EASY-/README.md

 | ------------- |:-------------:| -----:|
 | Accuracy      | 56.25% | Ensembling |
 | Filename      | model-10-0.0704.hdf5 |  |
-## Order of running app – <br>
+## Order of running app –
-1. A numbered list
-  1. A nested numbered list
-  2. Which is numbered
-2. Which is numbered
-## OLD <br>
-1. Run the Quote Classifier Binary.ipynb -> this trains the quote classification model, place the happy, motivated and compiled spread sheets in that
+1. Run the Quote Classifier Binary.ipynb -> this trains the quote classification model
+   1. Place the happy, motivated and compiled spread sheets in the same directory
+   2. Create a folder called QuoteBinaryData where trained model files appear
 2. Run the Training Image Classification.ipynb -> this trains the image classification model
 2. Run the video_face_eye_smile_detection.py file to generate live images that are used for the Image Classification model
 3. Run the EASY (Emotion Aware SYstem) app.ipynb -> this generates the list/ database for quotes, Then gets the emotion for the user image, also this runs the main app feature